A huge thank you to seventhstar for the gorgeous cover!

 Chapter 1 - No One's Daughter

 It was the first time I wore a mask that wasn't meant for me.
-The unfamiliar coolness of silk over my face was startling.
+The unfamiliar coolness of silk over my face was startling, so different from the comforting cotton I was used to.
 It felt as if I wasn't wearing a mask at all.

 Those same hands kneaded bread and mended clothes, picked the grapes from the vines, milked the goats, folded linen, washed the floors.
-When I was a child, those hands had stroked and patted my hair and back and smacked my small thieving hands away when I tried to steal a hot cheese pastry from the cooling rack.
+Those hands had stroked and patted my hair and back whenever I was poorly, whenever I was sad.

-The man at her side had a white beard and a severe jaw.
-His eyes, the colour of tree bark, scanned the crowd slowly.
+Next to her, my father, was clenching and unclenching his jaw, making his white beard sway, as he scanned the crowd slowly.
 I desperately wanted him to look at me.
-I wanted them both to know I was there.
+I wanted them both to somehow know I was there.

-They wore masks of plain cotton, dyed green, as appropriate for their station, but the cut of the cloth was a perfect fit for their faces.
-The woman's mask was embroidered with red thread that went around her eyes in a floral pattern.
-The man's mask had a small yellow sea-gull stitched over the corner of his right eye.
-Embroidered masks were little vanities they allowed themselves because it was work of my hand.
-Because wearing these masks was admitting that, despite everything that I had done, they were proud of me, their daughter.
+They wore masks of plain cotton, dyed green.
+The cut of the cloth was a perfect fit for their faces.
+My mother's mask was embroidered with red thread that went around her eyes in a floral pattern.
+My father's had a small yellow sea-gull stitched over the corner of his right eye.
+My parents weren't frivolous people, but embroidered masks were little vanities they allowed themselves because it was work of my hand.
+Because wearing these masks was admitting that, despite everything that I had done, they were still proud of me.

 The executioner walked onto the dais, his heavy leather boots drumming over the wood.
 He was followed by Lord Aspertin's steward, a pepper-haired man who wore a delicate silver mask inlaid with a single sapphire—a lesser noble.

 He held up a sealed letter, the crimson wax of Aspertin's sigil, a screaming stag, gleamed in the first rays of the morning sun before he broke it.